 \subsection{Evaluation Results}

-\textbf{Results on LFW, CFP-FP, CPLFW, AgeDB, CALFW, and YTF.} We train our KappaFace on MS1MV2 using ResNet100 as a backbone, and provide a comparison with other SOTA methods.
-In this paper, we follow the unrestricted with labelled outside data protocol, as in \citep{deng2019arcface, huang2020curricularface}, to report the results.
-Additionally, we used 7,000 pair testing images for CFP-FP and 6,000 pairs for the rest of the datasets to report our result similar to \citep{deng2019arcface}.
-As reported in Tab. \ref{tb:main_exp}, our method attains slightly better results on LFW, YTF and CALFW where the performance is near saturated.
-However, our KappaFace demonstrates a superiority by outperforming counterparts by an obvious margin on the rest of the datasets, CFP-FP, CPLFW and AgeDB, which could be clearly seen from the table.
-Similarly, our proposed method achieves a higher accuracy than the ArcFace-SCF \citep{li2021spherical}, which is the SOTA method that also inherits the spherical distribution properties; however, it is applied on individual samples instead.
-In particular, we provide an insight on the concentration values we observed throughout the training process in Supp.
-Section 3.
+\textbf{Results on LFW, CFP-FP, CPLFW, AgeDB, CALFW, and YTF.} We train our KappaFace on MS1MV2 using ResNet100 as a backbone and provide a comparison with other SOTA methods.
+In this paper, we similarly follow the unrestricted with labeled outside data protocol, as performed in \cite{deng2019arcface, huang2020curricularface}, to report the results.
+Additionally, we used 7,000 pair testing images for CFP-FP and 6,000 pairs for the rest of the datasets to report our results similar to ArcFace\cite{deng2019arcface}.
+As shown in Table \ref{tb:main_exp}, our method achieves better results on LFW, YTF and CALFW, where the performance is almost saturated.
+However, our KappaFace demonstrates a superiority by outperforming counterparts by a significant margin on most of the other datasets, such as CFP-FP, CPLFW and AgeDB, which can be clearly observed from the result table. {The performance on LFW is saturated; however, we still include this benchmark for consistency with previous works.
+For the current SOTA methods, the LFW dataset is fairly easy, since there is not much variation in terms of identity's facial angles and ages.} Similarly, our proposed method achieves higher accuracy than ArcFace-SCF \cite{li2021spherical}, which is the SOTA method that also inherits the spherical distribution properties.
+However, it is applied on individual samples instead.